gggina/tempotoets/README.md

 # tempotoets

-A timed times table test - for kids and the rest of us.
+A timed times table test - for kids ...and the rest of us.

-Let's make the tempotoets fun again :)

 The tempotoets is a test to see how many mental arithmetic questions you can answer in a short amount of time.
 It's fun and surprisingy tricky (even though the questions are straightforward).